thunderbird89/esf/stories/story-knock-knock.md

 > "Damage report!"

 > "Port side is compromised, sir.
 We've got structural damage to the main frame, shields are failing in multiple quadrants.
-Engineering reports—" the officer's voice cut off as another alarm sounded.
+Engineering reports - " the officer's voice cut off as another alarm sounded.
 "Sir, we've got containment warnings in the reactor section.
 The damage is affecting coolant flow."

 > "Can they stabilize it?"

-> "They're trying, sir, but if we take another hit in that area—"
+> "They're trying, sir, but if we take another hit in that area - "

 Anderson looked at the tactical display. *Sentinel* had taken torpedo hits as well, her shields failing, her hull showing damage indicators across multiple sections.
 Both Federation battleships were hurt, their combat effectiveness degrading rapidly.